GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 sawscript> enable_experimental
 ```

-If you print the environment now (wiht `:env`) you will notice a new
+If you print the environment now (with `:env`) you will notice a new
 set of commands, all starting with `heapster_*`.
 You can also start
 typing the name and press tab to see all the functions those are all the Heapster commands.